cubiio/samatkins.me/src/pages/blog/2018-04-20-converting-react-app-typescript/index.md

   Name: index.tsx
 ```

-This is a simple fix.
-I changed the filename from`index.js` to `index.tsx`.
+This was two different errors.
+The second about the "required file" was a simple fix.
+TypeScript was looking for a TypeScript file as an entry point i.e. file `index.tsx`.
+I changed the existing entry point `index.js` to `index.tsx`.

-For the other one, it seems the config brought over isn't quite there so I added the missing baseurl in compiler options in `tsconfig.json`:
+For the other error, it seems the config I copied over was not quite right so I added the missing baseurl in compiler options in `tsconfig.json` like this:

 ```
 {